Mistersz/Mistersz/README.md

 I’m interested in low-level security, especially kernel and browser exploitation, virtualization security, microarch, and AI agent security.

-This profile is a vault for write-ups, experiments and ocasionally small projects i come up with for esoteric knowledge.
+This profile is a vault for write-ups, experiments and occasionally small projects i come up with for esoteric knowledge.

 ## Interests